-Jeff Conroy, Chief Scientist, Authentix
+Jeff Conroy, Chief Technology Officer, Authentix

 Mention blockchain and many people will immediately think of Bitcoin or other cryptocurrencies that have been dominating headlines over the past few years.
 Although cryptocurrencies are an example of blockchain technology, there are many other uses for the underlying fundamental properties that blockchains provide.

 A general definition of blockchain is a distributed, append-only, immutable digital ledger.
 A blockchain is the connecting (or chaining) of packages of information together in a verified record by a network of users with an agreed upon protocol.
 This network of users and the record may be publicly available like the well-known cryptocurrencies, or it may be private and require permissions to access like the Hyperledger Fabric that is the basis of many commercially available blockchains for business use.